Jump to main content Jump to footer Skip navigation Jump to navigation start

 The scholarship is not sufficient for this!

-All residence permits entitle their bearers to travel to or through other Schengen countries within the validity period of the permit for a maximum duration of 90 days within 180 days.
+All residence permits entitle their bearers to travel to or through other Schengen countries3 within the validity period of the permit for a maximum duration of 90 days within 180 days.
 The “Visa D” entitles its bearer to travel to other Schengen countries for up to 90 days within the validity period of the visa.
 Additional visas may be necessary for travelling through non-Schengen countries.

 In some cases OeAD scholarship holders can also apply for a Settlement Permit - Researcher (“Niederlassungsbewilligung – Forscher”) or a Residence Permit - Student ("Aufenthaltsbewilligung - Student").
 A "Settlement Permit - Researchers" is only granted if your Austrian host institution has concluded a hosting agreement for carrying out a research project with you.
 Please note that only very few institutions offer such an agreement.